 IFACC Alliance

-In January 2023, we joined forces with Grupo Gaia, Conexsus, Belterra, Vale Fund and the Good Energies Foundation to create an unprecedented Green CRA (Agribusiness Receivables Certificate) worth BRL 17 million, which seeks to provide credit aimed at agroforestry and nontimber forest product cooperatives and eco-businesses in five biomes in Brazil, with a strong presence in the Amazon.
-The certificate will provide working capital for 22 community-led businesses such as cocoa, bananas and cassava and will benefit around 4,500 producers that don't have access to traditional credit lines.
+A green CRA (Agribusiness Receivables Certificate) was launched with Grupo Gaia, Conexsus, Belterra, Vale Fund and the Good Energies Foundation worth BRL 17 million which seeks to provide credit aimed at agroforestry and nontimber forest product cooperatives and eco-businesses in five biomes in Brazil, with a strong presence in the Amazon.
+The certificate will provide working capital for 22 community-led businesses such as cocoa, bananas and cassava growers and will benefit around 4,500 producers that do not have access to traditional credit lines.
 It uses a blended finance model which allows credit takers to access cheaper capital to improve their production practices.
+This is the first structure of this kind that the bank has created focused on the Amazon bioeconomy.